hyeonjae-park-data/energy-drink-blood-glucose/README.md

 The primary treatment contrast was defined as:

 **Caffeinated − Caffeine-free**

+The treatment effect was estimated as the difference in mean glucose change between the two groups.

 A two-sided Welch two-sample t-test was used with a significance level of 0.05.